ldemirova/axway-open-docs-1/content/en/docs/operational_insights/production_setup/op_insights_setup_prod_helm.md

 1. When elasticsearch has fully installed and is healthy run helm upgrade install of the helm chart with kibana enabled
 1. Wait while kibana stabilizes
 1. kibana now has credentials for login in to the UI and the password can be extracted from the credentials secret
+1. The kibana username is always elastic and the password can be set in the values file or else will be randomly generated

 Example